Research May Lead to Improved Autism Diagnosis

 "Speech Stimulation during Functional MR Imaging as a Potential Indicator of Autism."
 Collaborating with Dr. Hirsch were Grace Lai, Ph.D., Harry D. Schneider, M.D., and Johanna C. Schwarzenberger, M.D.

 Cite This Page (APA): Radiological Society of North America.
 (2011, May 31).
-New Research Could Lead to Improved Autism Diagnosis.
+Research May Lead to Improved Autism Diagnosis.
 Disabled World.
-Retrieved September 19, 2021 from www.disabled-world.com/health/neurology/autism/new-research.php
+Retrieved February 21, 2024 from www.disabled-world.com/health/neurology/autism/new-research.php